Kentucky Sports Betting Bill Clears First Legislative Hurdle

 Rep. Adam Koenig is the leading supporter of the bill and is optimistic Kentucky legislators will finally legalize sports betting.
 Koenig estimates millions are illegally bet on sports each year in Kentucky through offshore websites or bookies.
 According to supporters of previous sports betting bills, a regulated sports betting market in Kentucky could produce $22 million in yearly revenue.

 Koenig has been one of the most outspoken advocates for sports betting in Kentucky.
-He led legislative efforts in 2020 and 2021 and remained determined despite coming short both years.
+He led legislative efforts in 2020 and 2021 and remained determined despite coming short in both years.

 “I’m not going to leave here until I get it done,” he told WAVE news on Tuesday.
 “Three years ago, the study said $22.5 million (tax revenue from sports betting).
 I think that is conservative, frankly, especially with other states outpacing their projections.”